-Phase 1 should be proposed for work for work that will be completed prior to March 31, 2022; Phase 2 should be proposed for work that will be completed between April 1, 2022 and March 31, 2024.
-For projects that are selected for grant award, CAL FIRE will agree to fund Phase 1, and will fund Phase 2 but is subject to the availability of the Research Program budget in subsequent fiscal years.
-CAL FIRE will not make awards for which there is not reasonable expectation that both phases can be funded.
+- Phase 1 should be proposed for work that will be performed up to and including March 31, 2024 - Phase 2 should be proposed for work that will be performed between April 1, 2024 and March 31, 2026.

+For two-phase projects that are selected for grant award, CAL FIRE will agree to fund Phase 1, and will also agree to fund Phase 2 subject to the availability of Research Program funding in subsequent fiscal years.
+Applicants that have been awarded Phase 1 funds will not have to re-apply for Phase 2 funds.

+CAL FIRE will not make awards for two-phase projects without a reasonable expectation that the second phases can be funded in a future fiscal year.
 However, funding for the Research Program is dependent upon the appropriation in the annual State Budget Act, where priorities can change year-over-year.
-This is not currently expected, but is a possibility of which applicants should be aware.
+This is not currently expected but is a possibility of which applicants should be aware.

-Upon selection of a Research Program application for award, a grant agreement will be written for Phase 1 of the project during the current fiscal year.
+Upon selection of a Research Program application for award, a grant agreement will be written in the current fiscal year for single-phase projects, and for Phase 1 of twophase projects.
 An agreement for Phase 2 will be written in a subsequent (usually the next) fiscal year, contingent upon funding availability.

-Applicants that have been awarded Phase 1 funds will not have to compete for Phase 2 funds.
-Applicants requesting funding over two phases will need to submit both the Project Budget and Phase 2 Budget worksheets in the Excel workbook provided.
+Applicants requesting funding over two phases will need to submit separate budget worksheets for Phase 1 and Phase 2 Budget worksheet in the CAL FIRE Project Budget Workbook provided.